sandeep-at-ibm/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-deployment.md

   * Load primary key:
     * Load new primary key - Passwords for all three keys will now be required, in practice these will be different passwords, known to different people, and stored on different systems.
     * Commit primary key register - Commit this primary key register.
 The CLI will prompt for the password for the signature key for the administrator with access to the crypto unit.
 You should now have a fully-committed primary key.
     * Activate primary key - There are two registers for primary keys in the crypto unit, one for a new key and one for the current key.
 To activate this primary key, it needs to become the current key.
-On the {{site.data.keyword.cloud_notm}} Portal, the HPCS instance manage tab should confirm that the HSM primary key has been configured.
+On the {{site.data.keyword.cloud_notm}} portal, the HPCS instance manage tab should confirm that the HSM primary key has been configured.
 * Create a root key - IBM HPCS uses the recommended envelope encryption mechanism of taking a key that is used to encrypt data, the data encryption key or DEK, and encrypting the key itself with a root key.
 This root key never leaves the HSM.
-  * Using the {{site.data.keyword.cloud_notm}} Portal, view the {{site.data.keyword.cloud_notm}} resources, and find your IBM HPCS instance.
+  * Using the {{site.data.keyword.cloud_notm}} portal, view the {{site.data.keyword.cloud_notm}} resources, and find your IBM HPCS instance.
   * Click the **Add Key** button and then generate a new root key.
   * Review [Creating root keys](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-create-root-keys) for more information of this step.
 * Create a standard key - Perform this operation to [create a standard key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-create-standard-keys).